1920–1935 Pacific typhoon seasons: 1920

 In 1920, there were 20 tropical cyclones in the western Pacific Ocean.

 1921

 In 1921, there were 24 tropical cyclones in the western Pacific Ocean.

 1922

 In 1922, there were 24 tropical cyclones in the western Pacific Ocean.

+Shantou typhoon

 On July 27, a typhoon struck southwestern China near Shantou, killing an estimated 100,000 people.

 1923

 In 1923, there were 26 tropical cyclones in the western Pacific Ocean.

 Two typhoons caused heavy damage in the Philippines in June.
 The first was during the beginning where it impacted Southern Luzon, and the second during the end of June where it impacted Northern Luzon.

 On August 12, a typhoon struck China, killing 100 people around Hong Kong.

 In September, a typhoon struck the Japanese island of Honshu, killing 3,000 people and leaving US$10 million in damage.

 1924

 In 1924, there were 25 tropical cyclones in the western Pacific Ocean.

 1925

 In 1925, there were 22 tropical cyclones in the western Pacific Ocean.

 On October, moving east-northeastwards from the South China Sea, a small but severe typhoon impacted the Philippines.